The Pulse Newsletter Expert heart health, in plain English. Fortnightly, from our clinicians. Subscribe →

 Ejection fraction

 The percentage of blood pumped out with each beat, normally above 55%.
-The primary measure of systolic heart function.
+It is the main measure of how well the heart squeezes.

 Chamber dimensions

-Whether the heart is enlarged in response to volume or pressure overload, informing diagnosis and management decisions.
+Whether the heart is enlarged in response to extra volume or pressure, which helps guide diagnosis and treatment decisions.

 Valve function

-All four valves assessed for stenosis (narrowing) and regurgitation (leaking), with Doppler quantifying severity precisely.
+All four valves are checked for stenosis (narrowing) and regurgitation (leaking), with Doppler measuring how severe each one is.

 Wall motion

-Areas of the ventricle contracting poorly can indicate previous heart attack, ischaemia, or cardiomyopathy.
+Areas of the heart muscle that contract poorly can point to a previous heart attack, reduced blood supply, or cardiomyopathy.

 Pericardial effusion

-Congenital defects, cardiac masses, and other structural findings, often first identified on a routine echo.
+Congenital defects present from birth, cardiac masses, and other structural issues are often picked up first on a routine echo.

 What to Expect